Social Work (BSW)

 About This Major . . .

-Social Work is a profession dedicated to social and economic justice.
-Social workers focus primarily on the needs and empowerment of vulnerable, oppressed, at-risk populations, and those living in poverty.
+Social Work is a profession dedicated to social and economic justice through a commitment to anti-oppressive and anti-racist practice.
+Social workers focus primarily on the needs and empowerment of the vulnerable, oppressed, and those living in poverty.
 Social workers help people overcome some of life’s most difficult challenges: poverty, discrimination, abuse, addiction, physical illness, divorce, educational problems, disability, and mental illness.
+Social workers who graduate from a generalist Bachelor of Social Work (BSW) program gain the education and training to work with individuals, families, communities and organization across the micro, mezzo, and macro levels of intervention.
+The CMU BSW program is fully accredited by the Council of Social Work Education (CSWE).

 For more information on what you can do with this major, visit Career Services’ What to Do with a Major? resource.